This year, make goals that naturally build and sustain a happier workplace culture!

 More than two-thirds of U.S. workers still aren’t fully engaged.
 A Gallup statistic that remained stagnant in 2015 hasn’t budged much in more than a decade.

-“Speed and simplicity” are the top HR priorities in 2016, according to Altisource’s Bradford Wilkins, a 2015 Workforce Game Changer.
+“Speed and simplicity” are the top HR priorities, according to Altisource’s Bradford Wilkins, a 2015 Workforce Game Changer.
 Things like employee feedback and performance evaluations need to keep up with changing needs and expectations.

 “Complex performance reviews that require a nuclear physicist to decipher won’t be tolerated,” Wilkins recently told Forbes.